 If you feel any of these signs, get outside and into fresh air IMMEDIATELY.

-To protect yourself from carbon monoxide exposure, make sure your CO detectors are plugged in and operating properly and have a battery backup or operate solely on batteries.
+To protect yourself from carbon monoxide exposure, make sure your CO detectors are plugged in and operating properly.
 Test the batteries frequently and replace them when needed.
 If your CO alarm goes off, move outside into fresh air or next to an open door or window.

-Install CO detectors in central locations in your home or RV to provide an early warning system in the event of a carbon monoxide accumulation.
+Install CO detectors according to the listing in your home to provide an early warning system in the event of a carbon monoxide accumulation.
+In RVs, only use CO detectors made for RV use and install them according to their listing.

 Place Your Generator Outside

 Generators produce carbon monoxide (CO).
-If placed inside and without proper ventilation, this poses a serious health risk.
-Your generator should always be positioned outside and at least 15 feet from any open doors, windows, or vents that could allow carbon monoxide to filter inside.
+If they are placed inside and without proper ventilation, this poses a serious health risk.
+Your generator should always be positioned outside and at least 20-25 feet from any open doors, windows, or vents that could allow carbon monoxide to filter inside.

 Never operate a generator inside your home, garage, recreational vehicle, or any other enclosed area.